Scientists believe the ‘ginger gene’ could be key to a study on why some people keep their youthful appearance as they get older.

 Images of more than two and a half thousand faces were judged to assess how old people looked and then the DNA of those that appeared younger than they actually were was studied.
 All the evidence pointed to the MC1R gene – which is the gene responsible for skin pigmentation and hair colour.

-The study was carried out by the Erasmus University Medical Centre.
+The study was carried out by the Erasmus University Medical Centre in 2016.
 Dr Davin Gunn was part of the team involved.
 He said: “You meet two people you haven’t seen for 10 years, and you happen to notice one doesn’t look a day older than you remember and then the other person you think ‘Wow what happened to them?’.”

 The gene MC1R makes melanin for the body to protect the skin from UV radiation from the sun.
 However, MC1R comes in many different forms, one of which causes red hair.
 This gene has been nicknamed the ‘ginger gene’.